-- Pressing the () button will pause/resume the movie.

-- Press the buttons to adjust the volume.

-- ▶ After the movie finishes, SET 🕱 appears.
+- Press the ◆ buttons to select ▶ , then press the ⊕ button. - Pressing the (m) button will pause/resume the movie. - Press the ▲▼ buttons to adjust the volume. - ► After the movie finishes, 🖭 🖫 appears.

 Transferring Images to a Computer

 You can use the included software to transfer the images you have taken to a computer.